Paulino Bernal: Early life

+Career

 Los Hermanito Bernal launched their musical career in 1952.
-They were hired to play a dance in nearby Premont – Paulino on accordion, Eloy on bajo sexto, and a friend, Adan Lomas, on drums.
+They were hired to play a dance in nearby Premont – Bernal on accordion, Eloy on bajo sexto, and a friend, Adan Lomas, on drums.
 According to Bernal, "a lot of people attended, and they liked the Bernal Brothers so much, they kept calling us back."
 They began playing in Falfurrias and Alice nearby, the home of Ideal Records.
 Soon the Bernal Brothers came to the attention of Armando Marroquín, the man who recorded all the artists for Ideal Records.

 The Bernal Brothers were first recorded as the backup conjunto for some of the duets then popular among Texas-Mexicans, such as Carmen y Laura.
 In March 1955, Marroquin gave the Bernal their chance as headliners, and a 78 rpm record was released with the cancion ranchera Mujer Paseada on one side and the romantic bolero Desprecio on the other.
 With the release of their first record, the Bernal Brothers became one of the top conjuntos in Texas.

 El Conjunto Bernal was recorded prolifically for Ideal between 1955 and 1960.
 Songs including Mi Unico Camino and Sentimiento Y Renco, both from late 1958, are on this CD and cassette.

 Marroquin began taking them on tours throughout the southwest and beyond.
-They were especially popular in Arizona, where local bandleader Pedro Bugarin was fond of featuring them with his orchestra.
-In fact, according to Paulino, he and Eloy used to sit in with Bugarin’s band, and some of the band musicians would in turn sit in with El Conjunto Bernal.
-This exposure to band music inspired Paulino to branch out of the normally simple ranchera music of the conjunto into the more sophisticated style of the Orquesta.
+They were especially popular in Arizona, where local bandleader Pedro Bugarin featured them with his orchestra.
+According to Bernal, he and Eloy sat in with Bugarin’s band, and some of the band musicians would in turn sit in with El Conjunto Bernal.
+This exposure to band music inspired Bernal to branch out of the normally simple ranchera music of the conjunto into the more sophisticated style of the Orquesta.